roguephysicist/dotfiles/README.md

 defaults write com.apple.loginwindow PowerButtonSleepsSystem -bool no
 ```

-Standard utilities and programs
+Standard utilities and programs for MacOS
 -----------
 Command line programs are installed using MacPorts.
-To install everything from a fresh macOS, the procedure is as follows:
+To install everything on a fresh macOS, the procedure is as follows:

 1. Install Xcode (full and command line tools).
 2. Follow instructions from the [MacPorts website](https://www.macports.org/install.php).